 This course deepens the experience for the scholar actor by exploring the next steps of character development, advanced scene study through analyzing text and given circumstances, and sense memory.
-Stanislavski Technique is continued throughout this course and is further developed in the scholar's independent practice.
-Introduction to Meisner technique is also applied in this course as well as Performance Critique and introduction to Shakespeare.
+Stanislavski technique is continued throughout this course and is further developed in the scholar's independent practice.
+Introduction to Meisner technique is also applied in this course, as are performance critique and introduction to Shakespeare.